TestGenUCS/inf/README.md

 For access to the code or further inquiries, please contact [testgenerationUCS@gmail.com](mailto:testgenerationUCS@gmail.com).

 ## Notice
-This repository, its contents and linked materials have been prepared to comply with the double anonymity submission guidelines for ICST 2025.
+This repository, its contents and linked materials have been prepared to comply with the double anonymity submission guidelines.